 Academic Accommodations for Students with Disabilities

-At St. John Fisher College, support services, such as exam proctoring and sharing class notes are provided by students under the supervision of the coordinator of disability services.
+At St. John Fisher College, support services, such as exam proctoring and sharing class notes are provided by students under the supervision of the coordinator of student accessibility services.

 *Note: The process for accessing academic accommodations for graduate-level courses may vary.

 At the college level, extended time is generally defined as 1.5x the standard exam time.
 Students whose documentation supports extended time, and who have approval from their faculty, may take their exams under proctor supervision in the Student Accessibility Services Test Center.
 To be eligible for exam accommodations, the student must have their Academic Accommodation Verification Form signed by their faculty and returned to Student Accessibility Services (Kearney 300) within the deadline each semester.
 To utilize the exam accommodations, students must complete a Test Accommodation Request at least four business days prior to each scheduled test date.

 Students with supporting documentation may be provided with a reader or reading software so they can hear the exam questions.
 The proctor will read the questions aloud and may repeat a question if requested.
 The reader may not coach the student toward an answer.
 Students also have the option of using Kurzweil, or Read:OutLoud reading software.
 Kurzweil is available on the adaptive computers in the library and in the Kearney lab.
 Read:OutLoud is available on all academic computers.

 Unless a student is physically unable to take notes, we recommend using a Livescribe Smartpen for recording and taking class notes.
 Student Accessibility Services has a limited quantity of Smartpens available for loan to eligible students.
 Instructional assistance and support is available through OIT via the training support specialist.

 Students whose disability necessitates note taking service will be provided with notes from a classmate enrolled in the same course(s), who is hired to share their notes via email.

 Students who require audio textbooks: